-Social prescribing is a holistic, non-clinical and person-centred approach to people’s health and
+Social prescribing is a non-clinical, person-centred approach to health and wellbeing.

 - Improved mental and physical health